Pivots Don’t Work Without Strategic Alignment

 When it’s clear, you move fast and stay focused.
 When it’s vague, you make noise but lose traction.

-So before you react to the market, realign your brand.
+So before you react to the market, use your brand strategy to check strategic alignment.
 Because the companies that win through change aren’t the fastest.
 They’re the most coherent.

 Next